William P. Gerberding: Biography

 Gerberding was born in Fargo, North Dakota.
 He was the youngest of four children born to Lutheran minister William Gerberding and his wife Esther Habighorst.
 He received his BA from Macalester College in 1951, and went on to earn an MA in 1956 and a Ph.D. in 1959 from the University of Chicago.

 Gerberding was a professor at Colgate University, and at UCLA, where he was chairman of the political science department.
 He served as vice president of academic affairs at Occidental College in Los Angeles, California, in 1972.
-He was chancellor of the University of Illinois at Urbana-Champaign and executive vice-chancellor at UCLA.
+In 1975, he was the executive vice-chancellor at UCLA.
+In 1978, he was the chancellor of the University of Illinois at Urbana-Champaign.

 Gerberding served as the 27th president of the University of Washington in Seattle from 1979 to 1995.
 His 16 years of service is the longest term of any president in the history of the university.
 He died at the age of 85 on December 27, 2014.